alpkll/alpkll.github.io/_pages/about.md

     Paris, France
 ---

-I am a Ph.D. student at **CEA (Commissariat à l'énergie atomique)** and **Paris-Saclay University**, working on **Tensor Methods for Deep Neural Network Compression**.
-My research focuses on developing novel tensor decomposition algorithms to reduce parameter count and FLOPs in deep learning models while maintaining accuracy.
+I am a Ph.D. student at **CEA (Commissariat à l'énergie atomique)** and **Paris-Saclay University**, conducting research on **Tensor Methods for Deep Neural Network Compression**.

+My research addresses the challenges of deploying large-scale deep learning models on resource-constrained edge devices.
+Specifically, I investigate the joint optimization of **Tensor Decomposition** with other compression paradigms, including **Low-Bit Quantization** and **Structured Pruning**.
+My work aims to develop "compound" compression strategies that significantly reduce model complexity (parameters and FLOPs) without compromising accuracy.

-Previously, I completed my Master's in Applied Mathematics at **Toulouse III - Paul Sabatier University** and worked as a Research Intern at **IRIT & IMT**, analyzing tensor-based Gaussian Mixture Models.
+Prior to my doctoral studies, I obtained a Master's degree in Applied Mathematics from **Toulouse III - Paul Sabatier University**.
+My previous research at **IRIT & IMT** focused on the theoretical analysis of tensor-based Gaussian Mixture Models in the large-dimensional regime.

+***

-### News
+### 📢 News
-* **[Dec 2025]** My paper *"Distribution-Aware Tensor Decomposition"* was accepted to **NeurIPS 2025**!
+* **[Dec 2025]** My paper *"Distribution-Aware Tensor Decomposition"* has been accepted to **NeurIPS 2025**!